Force over Distance: Chapter 21

 “You know it,” Park said, her eyes on her monitors.

-Rush stepped to the rail in front of the forward view and closed both hands around it.
-He leaned forward, looking out at the seed ship, dark against a backdrop of stars.
-Through their link, Young could feel him let go of his surroundings and focus, intently, on the harmonies of Destiny’s shields, then on the subtler tones of the seed ship.
+Rush closed his hands around the forward rail.
+He watched the approaching ship, dark against a backdrop of stars.
+Through their link, Young felt him focus on the harmonies of Destiny’s shields, then on the subtler tones of the seed ship.

-Rush leaned against his braced hands, his head bowed, listening.
+Rush leaned into his braced hands and bowed his head, listening.

-And then?
-He began to modify Destiny’s shield frequencies.
+And then, he began to shift Destiny’s shield frequencies.

 The ship’s pull on Rush’s mind escalated.
-A two-part harmony echoed across their link.
+A two-part harmony played across their link.
 Haunting.
 Achingly lonely.
-Young could feel the man making improvisational choices, creating melodic structures that would exist only once.
+Young heard the man make improvisational choices, creating melodic structures that would exist only once.
 That no one but Young would ever hear.

-Young gritted his teeth, his heart rate rising as he tried to keep the scientist present to at least some degree.
+Young gritted his teeth, his heart rate rising as he tried to keep the scientist grounded in his own body.

 “Umm,” Brody said, “I thought there was going to be frequency modulation happening here.”

-“It is happening,” Eli replied, sounding as if he didn’t quite believe his own words.
-“Check it out,” he switched his display to project into midair.
+“It is happening.”
+Eli sounded as if he didn’t believe his own words.
+“Check it out.”
+He projected his display into midair.

-In his peripheral vision, Young could sense the unified turning of the science team toward the display where multicolored wave functions moved progressively into sync.
-Young kept his eyes on Rush, a dark silhouette in front of a spectacular light show.
-Beyond the forward view, the shields had become visible, reacting to the proximity of the seed ship.
+In his peripheral vision, Young sensed the unified turning of the Science Team toward multicolored wave functions moving progressively into sync.
+He kept his eyes on Rush, a dark silhouette in front of a spectacular light show; the forward view was full of Destiny’s shields, now visible, reacting to the proximity of the seed ship.

-The melody coming through the open link subsumed any sense of Rush.
+The melody pouring through the open link subsumed any sense of Rush.
 Young was left only with music.
 Overwhelming.
 All consuming.
-Playing out through energy fields stretched over interstellar space, though crystal matrices embedded in circuits of spun naquadah.
+Playing out through energy fields stretched over interstellar space, generated by crystal matrices embedded in circuits of spun naquadah.

 His vision faded to a gray mist.

-A harmonic line crescendoed, and, suddenly, Rush was back, suddenly aware of the herculean effort that Young was exerting on his behalf.
-The scientist shifted his weight.
-He flexed his left foot, grounding himself.
+A harmonic line crescendoed, and, suddenly, Rush was back, aware of the herculean effort Young was exerting on his behalf.
+The scientist flexed his left foot.

-Young took a deep breath as some of the pressure eased on his mind.
+Young took a breath as the pressure on his mind eased.

 The shields merged with an aching, final harmony.

-Rush turned his entire focus to fighting the pull of the ship, leaning into his foot, clamping his hands around the rail.
-Young stepped next to him, close enough that their shoulders were very nearly touching.
-With a final joint effort, they pulled Rush free.
+Rush turned his focus to fighting the pull of the ship.
+He leaned into his foot and clamped his hands around the rail.
+Young stepped close enough that their shoulders touched.
+With a joint effort, they wrenched Rush free.

-//Shit.// Young projected at the scientist, glancing around the bridge to see if anyone had noticed anything out of the ordinary.
-Most of the science team were still huddled around Eli’s display.
-Only Chloe was looking in their direction, her expression carefully neutral.
+//Shit.// Young glanced around the bridge to see if anyone’d noticed anything out of the ordinary.
+Most of the Science Team were still huddled around Eli’s display; only Chloe watched them, her expression neutral.

-Rush looked over at him and Young could feel the effort it was still costing the scientist to stay focused on the bridge.
+Rush looked over at him and Young felt the effort it was still costing the scientist to stay focused on the bridge.

-//I know,// Young shot back, not bothering to hide his concern. //What’s going on?
+//I know,// Young didn’t bother to hide his concern. //What’s going on?
 I thought things had gotten better.
-Our link is healing.
-The ship—//
+Our link is healing.//

-Rush shook his head, picking up on Young’s train of thought. //As we have discovered with our link, context is important.
-I was purposefully integrating with the ship’s systems.
-While simultaneously stressing it.//
+Rush shook his head. //Context is important.
+I was integrating with the ship’s systems while simultaneously stressing them.//

-//Are you saying that the more anxious the ship gets, the more it pulls on you?//
+//Are you saying the more anxious the ship gets, the more it pulls on you?//

 Rush locked eyes with him and nodded.